Want to build a fantastic home theater? The speakers you choose are crucial. But with so many options, it’s tough to know where to start.

 However, some may have multiple drivers; it depends on the speaker’s design and the range of frequencies they are designed to reproduce.

-Also, bear in mind that a speaker’s sound will vary depending on the amplifier used and the room they are in.
+Also, remember that a speaker’s sound will vary depending on the amplifier used and the room they are in.

-Buy the best, and you will have speakers that will last for years to come.
+Buy the best, and you will have speakers lasting for years.

 Speaker positioning is crucial to getting a balanced sound that isn’t bass-heavy or thin and harsh.